-As of the date of this prospectus, we do not own stock in another corporation.
+As of the date of this prospectus, we do not own stock in another corporation except for the stock we own in Opteum.
 However, we may in the future own stock in another corporation, provided that such ownership is consistent with our qualification as a REIT.
 If we own all of the outstanding stock of a corporation, such corporation will be treated as a "qualified REIT subsidiary" and will not be treated as a separate corporation from us.
 Additionally, all of such corporation's assets and liabilities as well as items of income, gain, loss, deduction and credit will be treated as our assets, liabilities and items of income, gain, loss, deduction and credit for federal income tax purposes and for the REIT gross income and asset tests.